-Kosmos-3 rocket technical specifications:
+Kosmos-3 rocket series

-The launch vehicles known today as Kosmos-1, 3, 3M and 3MU can be considered siblings, since they all derived from the R-14 intermediate range ballistic missile.
+The launch vehicles known today as Kosmos-1, 3, 3M and 3MU can be considered siblings, since they all derived from the R-14 intermediate-range ballistic missile.

 According to the official history of the KB Yuzhnoe, (the vehicle's original developer), the preliminary design of a two-stage 65S3 launch vehicle was completed in April 1961.
 The R-14 ballistic missile served as the first stage of the future launcher.
 The S3 upper stage was developed from scratch.